Vasectomy Reversal in Atlanta

 It is a common misconception even among doctors that a vasectomy cannot be reversed.
 In fact, vasectomy reversal is a highly successful operation in the right hands.
 With that said, there are only a few urologists in the Southeast who have fellowship training and experience in reproductive urology to guide you in your journey to parenthood.

 Dr. Kapadia is a fellowship-trained vasectomy reversal specialist providing comprehensive male fertility and vasectomy reversal consultation in Atlanta, Georgia.
-He is also the lead of the male infertility and vasectomy reversal program at Wellstar Health System in Georgia.
+He is also the lead of the male infertility and vasectomy reversal program at Georgia Urology.
 Learn about your treatment options and schedule a consultation today.

 What is a vasectomy reversal?

 A vasectomy reversal is a very delicate and elegant procedure performed with an operating microscope.
 It is performed by an experienced micro-surgeon with fellowship training.

 A vasectomy procedure involves the cutting of the vas deferens.
 These tubes allow the sperm to travel from a testicle into the ejaculate.
 During a vasectomy reversal, the connection that transports sperm from the testicle to the urethra, also known as the vas deferens, is restored.
 This allows the flow of sperm to return in the ejaculate so that men can father more children.
 A vasectomy reversal is designed to be virtually painless and low-risk procedure when performed by a highly trained surgeon such as Dr. Kapadia.